PACE-challenge/pacechallenge.org/2019/vc/vc_format.md

     * Line starting with character s
     * followed by the problem descriptor vc
     * followed by number n of vertices
-    * followed by the number v of vertices in the vertexcover
+    * followed by the number v of vertices in the vertex cover
     * each separated by space each time
   * Unique (No other line may start with p)
   * Has to be the first line (except comments)
-* Vertexcover description
+* Vertex cover description
-  * Lists the vertices in the vertexcover (at most v many)
+  * Lists the vertices in the vertex cover (at most v many)
   * Form "Vertex"
     * Lines consist only of one vertex identifier
 * Empty lines or lines consisting of spaces may occur and only will be ignored